AlexandrSokolov/ansible_java_generators/README.md

 ### Requirements

-  Make sure you installed commons roles, see [Ansible Commons Roles README](https://github.com/AlexandrSokolov/ansible-commons-roles)
+  Make sure you installed common Ansible roles and scripts, see [Ansible Commons Roles README](https://github.com/AlexandrSokolov/ansible-commons-roles)

   To be able to generate code from any folder run once:
     `./scripts/extendPathWithScripsFolder.sh`